howto123/thehowtoproject-sayingsboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# sayings board

+Simple app to check out react.
+Allows user to post great/funny/random sayings and performing crud operations on them.

+This project uses typescript, a helpful reference was: https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example

+---
-## Available Scripts
+## Available Scripts (template form create-react-app)

 In the project directory, you can run: